microcks/microcks.io/content/documentation/installing/deployment-options.md

 Because since the [1.1.0 release](../../../blog/microcks-1.1.0-release) we are now also able to test AsyncAPI events, the `microcks-async-minion` will also be likely to connect to outer message broker topics or queues in order to listen to incoming events and validate them.

 The schema below represents this full-featured architecture with connection to outer brokers.
-We represented Kafka ones (`X` broker) as well as broker from other protocols with respect to our roadmap. 😉
+We represented Kafka ones (`X` broker) as well as brokers (`Y` and `Z`) from other protocols with respect to our roadmap. 😉

 <img src="/images/architecture-full.png" class="img-responsive"/>

-> For sake of simplicity we do not represent here the Zookeeper ensemble thay may be associated with Kafka.
+> For sake of simplicity we do not represent here the Zookeeper ensemble that may be associated with Kafka.

-This complete architecture cannot be deployed using Docker Compose that only brings a subset of features.
+This architecture cannot be deployed using Docker Compose that only brings a subset of features.
 We rely on Kubernetes for deploying it and you will have to use our [Helm Chart](../kubernetes) or [Operator](../operator) installation methods for that.

 ## Deployment Options